unavi-xyz/wired-protocol/social/README.md

 # Social Protocol

-The Wired's social protocol provides a generalized self-sovereign user identity solution.
+The Wired's social protocol is built on top of the [Decentralized Web Node](https://identity.foundation/decentralized-web-node/spec/) (DWN) specification.
+DWNs make use of [decentralized identifiers](https://en.wikipedia.org/wiki/Decentralized_identifier) (DIDs) to provide a self-hostable base layer for user identity and data storage.

-## Handles (DIDs)
+## Decentralized identifiers (DIDs)

-The Wired uses [decentralized identifiers](https://en.wikipedia.org/wiki/Decentralized_identifier) (DIDs) as a globally unique namespace for users.
+DIDs provide a globally unique namespace for both users and content within The Wired.

 DIDs are a generic format for addressing content that can easily be extended to support any protocol.
-For example, [`did:web`](https://w3c-ccg.github.io/did-method-web/) can be used to point to content using a traditional web URL, while [`did:ipid`](https://did-ipid.github.io/ipid-did-method/) can be used to point to content over [IPFS](https://docs.ipfs.tech/).
+For example, [`did:web`](https://w3c-ccg.github.io/did-method-web/) can be used to address content using a traditional web URL, while [`did:ipid`](https://did-ipid.github.io/ipid-did-method/) can be used to address content over [IPFS](https://docs.ipfs.tech/).

-A user handle is a DID that points to data containing useful information such as their name, profile picture, cryptographic public keys used to verify their identity, and anything else they want to store.
+A user's DID resolves to a document containing useful information such as their name, profile picture, cryptographic keys that can be used to verify their identity, servers to use to contact them, and anything else they want to store.

 ## Moderation